 Qualifying saw Bill Norman (who’s 79th birthday was the day before) claiming pole position in his Ralt RT4 by a couple of 10th’s of a second from Marty Bullock in his Chevron B20, both cars qualifying in under 60 seconds.
 Lance Carwardine was third in the Jane Brabham BT23 followed by Ricky Virago in his immaculately presented Ralt RT5.
 James Hagan, a guest from Northern Ireland, in a borrowed Van Dieman Formula Ford was next up followed by Craig Thompson, Brian Searles, Dave Dearden, Glenn Swarbrick and Leon Magistro.
 It was good to see Leon out in his Reynard 84F Formula Ford, another immaculately presented car.
 Unfortunately neither Bruce Mitchell nor John Hurney made the qualifying session both having issues at the start of the day.

 Race 1 saw Bill take the lead from Marty with Lance and the remainder of the field in pursuit.
 On the opening lap of the race Dave Dearden, uncharacteristically, spun his Vector at turn 7 and beaching the car on the infield.
 This brought out the safety car for a few laps whist Dave’s car was recovered.
-Dave confessed in the pits afterwards that his left foot had slipped off the clutch pedal whilst changing down at the bottom of the hill and momentarily got stuck under the brake pedal and
+Dave confessed in the pits afterwards that his left foot had slipped off the clutch pedal whilst changing down at the bottom of the hill and momentarily got stuck under the brake pedal and causing him to miss his braking point!
+No harm done fortunately.
+Marty drop out on lap five with fuel starvation issues handing over a comfortable lead to Bill that he held until the end.
+Craig, had an incident at turn 7 too whilst running a steady 6th place when part of his rear wing collapsed on the corner exit, Craig electing to head to the pits then rather than risk being black flagged.

 Repairs to the collapsed rear wing of Craig’s Van Dieman.